Munjal Shah Bets on Health Care LLMs for ‘Super Staffing

 Serial tech entrepreneur Munjal Shah sees major potential in using large language models (LLMs) to help address the global healthcare staffing crisis.
 However, he believes it must be significant thoughtfully, avoiding high-risk applications like diagnosis.
 Instead, his new startup, H, Hippocratic AI, focuses on leveraging LLMs as virtual assistants for non-diagnostic tasks.

 Shah has an extensive background in AI, noting he built his first small neural network in 1992.
 However, he says today’s generative models represent a true breakthrough.
 Unlike past “classifier” AI that labels data, generative AI can create original content.
-Shah believes generative models still need to be appreciated despite the hype.
+Munjal Shah believes generative models still need to be appreciated despite the hype.

 He warns that having LLMs act as virtual doctors could “actually kill somebody,” as they sometimes “hallucinate” false information.
 However, Shah identified major opportunities for using LLMs in supportive, non-diagnostic roles.
 This could help address the over 15 million global shortage of nurses, significant patient navigators, and other critical staff.